mirob2005/objParser/README.md

 .Obj Specification used: http://www.martinreddy.net/gfx/3d/OBJ.spec

 Array for vertices: [vertex][x,y,z]

-Array for vertex normals: [vertex][x,y,z] - Vertex index for normals not necessarily same as above Array for texture vertices: [vertex][x,y,z], z = 0.0000 Array for faces [face][vertex][v/vt/vn]
+Array for vertex normals: [vertex][x,y,z] - Vertex index for normals not necessarily same as above

+Array for texture vertices: [vertex][x,y,z], z = 0.0000

+Array for faces [face][vertex][v/vt/vn]
+(Only triangles are being parsed, quads are not supported as of now)

 A few sample .obj files are included in the repo.